vsriharsha814/FaithCircle/FIREBASE_SETUP.md

    - Click "Save"
    - **Important**: Copy the **Web client ID** shown in the configuration - you'll need this!

+### Important: OAuth Client Types

+**For Expo Go (Development):**
+- Using a **Web client ID** with Expo's OAuth proxy (`useProxy: true`) is acceptable for development
+- Expo's proxy uses secure HTTPS redirect URIs (e.g., `https://auth.expo.io/@username/project`)
+- This complies with Google's OAuth 2.0 policies for secure redirect URIs

+**For Production Builds (EAS Build / Standalone):**
+- You'll need to create separate OAuth clients for iOS and Android in Google Cloud Console
+- According to [Google's OAuth 2.0 policies](https://developers.google.com/identity/protocols/oauth2/policies#secure-response-handling), you should NOT use a "web" client type for native apps in production
+- Create iOS and Android OAuth clients and configure them properly before building production apps

 ## Step 3: Create Firestore Database

 1. In your Firebase project, go to **Firestore Database**